vectara/python-sdk/README.md

 client = Factory(config=config).build()
 ```

-### Environment Base Configuration
+### Environment Based Configuration
 When running in Docker environments, it is useful to initialize Vectara using
 environment variables.
-If you want to do this, please set the following, using either API Key or both OAuth2 properties:
+If you want to do this, please set the following, using either API Key or both of the
+OAuth2 properties:

 | Environment Variable | Description |
 |----------------------|-------------|